jrsmith3/ibei/doc/index.rst

 on how they work.

 Version numbers are :pep:`440` compliant.
-Versions are indicated by a tagged commit in the repo (i.e. a version tag).
+Versions are indicated by a tagged commit in the repo (i.e. a "version tag").
 Version tags are formatted as a "version string"; version strings include a literal "v" prefix followed by a string that can be parsed according to :pep:`440`.
 For example: "v2.0.0" and not simply "2.0.0".
 Such